-Mortgage buyer Freddie Mac said Thursday that the average rate on 30-year, fixed-rate mortgages rose to 3.94 percent from 3.88 percent last week.
-At this time last year, the benchmark rate was 3.47 percent.
-The historic average was roughly 6 percent.
+On Thursday, Freddie Mac reported that the average rate on 30-year, fixed-rate mortgage rose to 3.94 percent from 3.88 percent last week, compared to the same time last year when the benchmark rate was 3.47 percent.

 This means that the 30-year fixed-rate increased to its highest point in the past three months, according to Freddie Mac’s latest Primary Mortgage Market Survey.